-- Growing a Facebook group is a great way to grow community and increase your reach!
+- Growing a Facebook group is a great way to grow a community and increase your reach!

 Growing my email list is the number one thing I wish I’d done from Day One of Blogging.
-There’s no better way to reach your readers then in their inboxes!
+There’s no better way to reach your readers than in their inboxes!

 - There’s a bit of a learning curve when you’re learning how to put them together in MailChimp but once you get the hang of it, it’s actually very simple.
 My first email campaign was a total fail!
 Oops!
 But since then they’ve gone well and have had nearly double the open rate than the industry average.